Multiple types of awards and recognitions will be offered. Details to come.

-NEW FOR 2023: Mass Envirothon has combined the Community Research Award and the Community Action Award into a single award.
-The Community Engagement Award recognizes teams who do high quality community research, then use what they have learned as they engage with the wider world on the issue.
+The Mass Envirothon Community Engagement Award recognizes teams who do high quality community research, then use what they have learned as they engage with the wider world on the issue:

 - Start with wide-ranging and thorough community research for your Current Issue presentation at the Envirothon.
-To qualify for the award, your team must show that you have been resourceful in using a range of research strategies – exploring community places, talking to a variety of people, using maps, researching at the library and town offices, making scientific observations, using the web – and reflecting on what you find.
+See this pdf of the 2025 Research and Action Checklist to see what kinds of research will be involved.
+To qualify for the award, your team must show that you have been resourceful in your research – and have reflected on what you find.

 - Then take action!
 Action projects (See these Action Resources) can be as simple as putting your research findings and recommendations into a letter to the editor or to a decision maker, or making your Current Issue presentation to an audience beyond the Envirothon.
 Many forms of action are possible: community education (e.g. making and sharing a video, or organizing a public event), participating in hands-on conservation research or stewardship projects in the field, lobbying for legislation, or meeting with decision-makers.
 Teams can plug into an existing community effort or develop a project of their own.

-Teams used these checklists to guide their community research on past Current Issues:
+Teams used these checklists to guide their community research on past Current Issues.
+Action items were added in 2023 in the change to the Community Engagement Award:

 - 2022 Achieving a Zero Waste Future for Massachusetts research checklist